scorestack/scorestack/README.md

 ## Running everything

-After dynamicbeat has been built, run the following commands to set up an instance of ScoreStack with the example check configurations loaded up and run an instance of dynamicbeat against those checks.
+After dynamicbeat has been built, run the following commands to set up an instance of Scorestack with the example check configurations loaded up and run an instance of dynamicbeat against those checks.

 ```shell